LoBoost: Fast Model-Native Local Conformal Prediction for Gradient-Boosted Trees: Experimental and Simulation Details

-We formally define the evaluation metrics used to assess the quality of the prediction regions.
-These metrics quantify both \emph{validity}, through coverage properties, and \emph{efficiency}, through measures of interval length and scoring rules.
-All metrics are computed on the test set $I_{\text{test}}$, and, when applicable, are reported relative to the nominal coverage level $1-\alpha$.
-We conducted 50 independent data splits to estimate the mean performance metrics and their associated standard errors, considering a 5\% significance level.
+We formally define the evaluation metrics used to assess validity and efficiency across $50$ independent data splits.
+All metrics are computed on the test index set $I_{\text{test}}$.
+Tables report sample means and their standard errors.

-\begin{itemize} \item \textbf{Average Marginal Coverage (AMC)}: This metric measures the proportion of test points whose true outcome $Y_i$ falls within the prediction region $\hat{C}(X_i)$.
-In summary, we estimate $\mathbb{P}[Y \in C(\bX_i)]$ using